Dhawi1902/MAD_GP/README.md

 ## Introduction

-  We develop a  To-Do List App is built using Flutter and integrates with Firebase for authentication and data storage.
+  We develop a Shared To-Do List App is built using Flutter and integrates with Firebase for authentication and data storage.
 It allows users to manage their tasks efficiently with a simple and intuitive interface.

 ## Objective